 THE STABLE HAND (2017 Semifinalist, Page International Screenwriting Competition)

-It was the summer of 1968.
+The summer of 1968.
 T.J.
 Melon looked to be nothing but an old drunk riding Route 66 on the rawboned stable horse he didn’t want, an old man with little left to lose.
 He didn’t have the look of a war hero.
-Maybe he knew it already, but he soon found that the road can be unforgiving place and you can’t ride away from yourself.
+Maybe he knew it already, but he soon found that the road can be an unforgiving place and you can’t ride away from yourself.

 A BAD NIGHT FOR STINKY AND THE BONE